1072-datascience/finalproject-nccu_stat_mis/README.md

 ### Goal

 To help the bank and house buyer evaluate the value of house, and make better investment, the goal of our project is to predict the house price through the attributes of house.
-In the data, each row of the data is a sample house with price label, with columns of attributes.
-In other words, figure out the relationship between each attribute and house price through machine learning technique is our major task.

 ### Demo